The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 • For more on Gadong Night Market (Brunei’s best place to eat) and Tamu Kianggeh (Brunei’s best day market), read this guide.

-• Brunei also offers options for those seeking non-local (non-Bruneian) cuisine.
+• Brunei also offers various options for those seeking non-local (non-Bruneian) cuisine.

-• Chinese restaurants are readily found.
-Try steamed buns, also called “baozi”.
+• Chinese restaurants are abundant.
+Try steamed buns, called “baozi”.

-• Sushi restaurants are popular.
-Kaizen Sushi is one of the most popular choices, with locations in BSB, Seria and Kuala Belait.
+• Sushi is also popular.
+Kaizen Sushi is one of the most popular spots, with locations in BSB, Seria and Kuala Belait.

 • Other Asian dishes you’ll find include: Tom yam (Thai), Biryani (Indian), Rojak, ketupat & beef rendang (Indonesian)

-• Western fast food options in Brunei include: McDonald’s, KFC and Pizza Hut
+• Western fast food options include: McDonald’s, KFC and Pizza Hut

-• Tipping is not common or expected at most “typical” establishments.
-But restaurants focused on ambience and service may include a 10% service charge to your meal.
-This is more likely the case in restaurants that cater to foreigners.
-Of course, tipping is always appreciated!
+• Tipping is not common or expected at most “typical Bruneian” establishments.
+Restaurants focused on ambience and service may include a 10% service charge to your meal.
+This is likely the case in restaurants that cater to foreigners.
+Of course, tipping is always appreciated.

-• Brunei is a “dry country”, meaning alcohol isn’t sold or served.
-It is possible to bring alcohol into Brunei however, but you must follow specific rules when bringing and consuming it.
-To read about the alcohol laws in Brunei, click here.
+• Brunei is a “dry country”, meaning alcohol is not sold or served.
+It can be possible to bring alcohol into Brunei however, but you must follow specific rules when bringing it into the country and when consuming it.
+To read about Brunei’s alcohol laws, click here.

 • Truthfully, Bandar Seri Begawan does not offer much in regards to nightlife.
-Still, a handful of restaurants and cafes remain open until 10 pm, and a few others until midnight.
-Some of these establishments can be found in the Gadong area.
+Still, a handful of restaurants and cafes remain open until 10 pm (a few others until midnight).
+Some of these can be found in the Gadong area.

-• Most restaurants in Bandar Seri Begawan city center close during Friday prayer.
-The exact time varies throughout the year, but expect this break to begin around noon and last about 1-2 hours.
+• Most restaurants in central Bandar Seri Begawan close during Friday prayer.
+That exact time varies throughout the year, but expect this break to begin around noon and last 1-2 hours.

 • Coffee is pronounced “ko-pee” in Malay.